Australia is a developed country and its major cities feature in top 10 cities to live every year. But, it is definitely not equal to America.

 Australia really has no credit cards that come with zero annual fees.
 This is strange when you know that banks take a cut on each sale from the seller.

-Even more surprising that many retailers pass on this debit/credit card transaction charge ranging from 1.2-1.9% directly to consumer including car rental services like Budget, Avis and other know big companies.
+Australia has a culture of paying for everything.
+Most retailers pass on the debit/credit card transaction charge ranging from 1.2-1.9% directly to consumer including car rental services like Budget, Avis and other know big companies.

 The best bank is commonwealth bank due to their services and availability of ATMs.
-You can open their bank account 3 months before landing in Australia and they will keep the Debit card ready when you visit the branch.
+You can open their bank account 3 months before landing in Australia.

 #13 Restaurant Food is Expensive